JordanAceto/Magpie/main_microcontroller_firmware/examples/adc_dma_sd_card_write/README.md

-# NOT YET WORKING!
-Gets stuck in an infinite loop waiting for DMA buffers to be available.

 ## Description

 - This demo reads audio samples from the ADC at 384kHz and writes .wav files with various sample rates and bit depths to the SD cards